Vote-On-Ethereum/Online-Node/README.md

 ```

 Don't mind the `Registering without email!`.
-If every is fine, add the cron
+If everything is fine, add the cron

 ```console
 crontab -e